robertson809/genetic-programming-school-segregation/README.md

 </p>

 <p align="center">
     Figure 4: SES evaluation by CMS planning services in 2016 using Census Data.
-Though the number of dots in figure 3 obscures the underlying roads and makes vi- sualization of the layout of Charlotte difficult, note the overlap between blue dots representing the black population in figure 3 and the yellow tracts representing low SES census tracts in figure 4.
+Though the number of dots in figure 3 obscures the underlying roads and makes visualization of the layout of Charlotte difficult, note the overlap between blue dots representing the black population in figure 3 and the yellow tracts representing low SES census tracts in figure 4.
 This distribution is locally known as the “wedge and crescent,” and appears frequently in data visualizations of Charlotte’s population.
 </center>
 </p>